Purpose

 Arm III (upper FMT, fiber supplementation)

-Patients receive upper FMT capsules PO over 2 days.
-Patients receive fiber supplementation PO while on study.
+Patients receive upper FMT capsules PO over 5 days or via post-pyloric or NG feeding tube over 2 days.
+Patients also receive fiber supplementation PO or via post-pyloric or NG feeding tube from the first day of FMT administration and up to 6 weeks post FMT.
 Patients also undergo tissue, stool, stool swabs, and blood sample collection throughout the study.

 • Biological: Fecal Microbiota Transplantation